NidhitheCoder/reactDeveloper-2020/readme.md

 - Connect is a higher order component.that let us modify component to have access to things related to redux.
 - Higher order component :- Higher order component are thu funcitons that take components as arguments and then return you a souped up component.

+#### Utility Functions

+- Utility functions alow us to keep our files clean and organise functions that we may need in multiple file in one location.